TosbackCgusBridge-Bot/CGUs-versions/Phoenix/Terms of Service.md

 Name of Agent Designated to Receive Notification of Claimed Infringement:

-Tim West, Senior Corporate Counsel
+Shane Lunceford, Associate General Counsel
 Full Address of Designated Agent to Which Notification Should be Sent:
 4025 S. Riverpoint Parkway, Phoenix, Arizona 85040.
 Mail Stop: CF-K612
-Telephone Number of Designated Agent: 602-557-1818
+Telephone Number of Designated Agent: 408.678.1634
-Facsimile Number of Designated Agent: 602-557-3015
+Facsimile Number of Designated Agent: 602.735.6219
-E-Mail Address of Designated Agent: CopyrightAgent@apollogrp.edu
+E-Mail Address of Designated Agent: CopyrightAgent@apollo.edu

 To be effective, a notification of claimed infringement must be a written communication provided to the Designated Agent and include substantially the following: